ben423423n32j14e/inspire2domoticz/README.md

 {"mac":"REMOVED","dev_type":775,"dev_ver":1,"encrypt":"0e9a778a1c16ac00c6355340d596e3ba"}

-Attempts to control the thermostat appear to be ignored (I assume it now requires whatever encryption mechanism that has been introduced).
+Attempts to control the thermostat appear to be ignored (I assume it now requires whatever encryption mechanism that appears to have been introduced).

 <BR>
 <B>Instructions:</B>